ucsb-cs48-s20/project-s1-t4-missile/README.md

 # How to run/develop

-You need next.js, phaser, and socket.io . then you should be able to say "npm run dev" in the command line to start the server on port 3000.
-This is hardcoded into server.js at the moment, because I don't know how to get "process.env.PORT" to work...
+Run `npm install` to install all dependencies (including next.js, Phaser, and socket.io).
+Then run `npm run build` to build next.js, following with `npm run dev` to boot up the server on localhost:3000.